phpDocumentor/phpDocumentor/docs/manual/For users/Basic usage.rst

 2. Transform the intermediate structure file to a form of human readable output, such as HTML.

 These steps can be executed at once or separate, depending upon your preference.

 Generating documentation
 ------------------------

-To generate your documentation you can use the ``run`` task:
+To generate your documentation you can invoke docblox without specifying a task:

 ::

-    $ docblox run
+    $ docblox

 When ran without parameters (as shown above) it will try to get the location of the source code and the target folder from a configuration file (which is discussed in the :doc:`Configuration` chapter) or exit with an error.
 You can use the help option (``-h`` or ``--help``) to view a list of all possible actions.

 ::

-    $ docblox run -h
+    $ docblox -h

 The simplest action would be to invoke docblox to parse the given location (``-d`` for a directory, ``-f`` for a file) and tell it to